 The system is operated as an enterprise fund.
-Basic financial principles are utilized to assure that the rates and charges imposed are sufficient to ensure that the organization can operate on a self-sustaining basis.
+Basic financial principles are utilized to assure that the rates and charges imposed are sufficient to ensure that the organization can operate on a selfsustaining basis.
 The existing rate structure is a simple flat or uniform rate of \$3.32 per 100 cubic feet of metered water.
 An annual fixed meter charge ranging from \$80 to \$6,000 depending upon meter size is also applied to all water system customers.
 The Water Utilities Division conducts meter readings.
 Residential, commercial and intermediate sized customers are billed on a quarterly basis.
 Major users are billed monthly.
 Payments are issued by the Water Utilities Division and collected by the Finance Department.
 The existing wastewater rate structure is a simple flat or uniform rate of \$7.78 per 100 cubic feet of metered wastewater.
 When combined with the water rate this yields a total rate of \$11.10 per 100 cubic feet for both water and wastewater use.
-The EPWUD has recently conducted a rate study from which these current rates were developed and these rates are determined to be of the most appropriate structure and took into consideration necessary system funding and customer affordability.
+The water rate combined with a uniform wastewater rate compels consumers to evaluate their water use and the effect on wastewater production which drives water usage down which in turn aides in water conservation.
+The EPWUD has recently conducted a rate study from which these current rates were developed and these rates are determined to be of the most appropriate structure and took into consideration necessary system funding, customer affordability and water conservation.
+During the recent rate study, an inclining block rate structure was not considered due to the fact that the current combined water and wastewater rates have had a significant impact on water usage within the EPWUD water system leading to considerable water conservation by consumers.
+The combined water and wastewater rates will be evaluated in the next rate study to determine if the current rate structure will continue to be the most appropriate rate structure to provide system funding, customer affordability and water conservation.